Community Solutions opportunities for partners

 Community Solutions participants are among the best and brightest global community leaders working in environmental issues, peace and conflict resolution, transparency and accountability, and women and gender issues.
 Leaders participating in the program come from over 70 countries for a virtual practicum from September 6 to October 29.

-- Host a fellow at your organization: Host a fellow at your organization for a 35-hour per week practicum from August to December.
-Alternatively, partner with another organization in your city to co-host a fellow.
+- Host a fellow virtually at your U.S.-based organization: Host a fellow virtually at your organization for an 8-hour per week practicum from September 6 to October 29.
 IREX seeks community-based organizations, nonprofit organizations, grassroots organizations, government offices, or legislative bodies that actively engage in community development projects within the United States and are passionate about global connections and cross-cultural idea exchange.

-- Recruit and help select fellows: Share the Community Solutions application with your networks to help us find the best and brightest fellows and/or serve on the Selection Committee to review applications and interviews of potential fellows.
+- Support the recruitment and selection of our 2022 CSP fellows: Share the Community Solutions application with your networks to help us find the best and brightest fellows and/or serve on the Selection Committee to review applications and interviews of potential fellows.

-- Share your expertise with fellows: Community Solutions convenes fellows in Washington, D.C. at the start and conclusion of their U.S. experience and engages fellows and alumni through our online Community Leadership Institute.
-You may serve as a panelist, lead a workshop, webinar or discussion to share your expertise with fellows.
+- Share your expertise with fellows: Community Solutions engages fellows and alumni through our online Community Leadership Institute.
+You may serve as a panelist or lead a workshop, webinar, or discussion to share your expertise with fellows.